fkemp/union_membership/pages/essay-02.md

 ### 1920s

 The post-war decade was a time of great social change and prosperity.
 More and more, the middle and working class were able to access the benefits of industrialization, acquiring electricity, running water, and automobiles.
 Still however, the benefits of this increased wealth were unevenly distributed.
-Inequities continued, particularly in urban areas, where there was a large immigrant population.
-A greater focus was put on the quality of life, and a renewed focus was put on factory and child labor.
-Many families required young children to work, either on the streets, in factories, or at home to make money to provide basic necessities.
+In urban areas, where there was a large immigrant population, inequalities were obvious.
+A greater focus was put on the quality of life and on factory and child labor.
+Many families required young children to work, either on the streets, in factories, or at home to make money to provide necessities.

-{% include feature/image.html filename="10-yr-old-shoeshiner-NJ-1924-Hine.jpg" alt="A 10 year old boy kneeling on the streets of Newark, N.J., shining shoes" caption="Charlie, a 10 year old shiner, working in Newark, N.J." link="https://hdl.loc.gov/loc.pnp/res.097.hine" %}[^5]
+{% include feature/image.html filename="10-yr-old-shoeshiner-NJ-1924-Hine.jpg" alt="A 10 year old boy kneeling on the streets of Newark, N.J., shining shoes" caption="Charlie, a 10 year old shiner, working in Newark, N.J." link="https://hdl.loc.gov/loc.pnp/res.097.hine" %}

-However, for the labor movement, this was a time of great struggle.
+For the labor movement, this was a time of great struggle.
 The end of World War One brought about a Red Scare, as Americans became increasingly paranoid that Socialists and Communists, or “Bolsheviks” were attempting to coup American institutions.
 This sentiment brought about a hostile response to the demands of labor, exemplified very clearly through the Battle of Blair Mountain in West Virginia.
-Miners in Logan County took up arms to protest their treatment by mining companies, the end result of many years of abuse and disputes between the Mining Union and local companies.
-In response to the miner’s aggression, President Harding declared a state of emergency and sent in the US Army to break the strike[^6].
-Roughly 10,000 miners died in the conflict, and none of the union demands were met.
+Miners in Logan County took up arms to protest their treatment by mining companies, the result of many years of abuse and disputes between the Mining Union and local companies.
+Miners demanded payment in dollars, rather than scrips, safe working conditions, and reasonable hours.
+To force a consideration and recognition of their demands, miners armed themselves and marched toward company headquarters.
+In response to the miner’s aggression, President Harding declared a state of emergency and sent in the US Army to break the strike.[^3] Fighting broke out in the area surrounding Blair Mountain, as “troops [sped] to the troubled land across Spruce Fork Ridge … there was continued firing along a great part of the ridge”.[^4] Roughly 10,000 miners died in the conflict, and none of the union demands were met.
+The miner's strike and rebelling were met with mixed feelings, as they represented an oppressed class of people in West Virginia, however they challenged the companies in the region who controlled the police, the supplies, and the livelihoods of most people in the state.

 ### 1930s

-The Great Depression, begun in 1929 with the Stock Market Crash, ushered in an era of economic upheaval.
+The Great Depression, begun in 1929 with the stock market crash, ushered in an era of economic upheaval.
 Unemployment skyrocketed as businesses were forced to lay off employees and shut down.
-A run on the banks in the early years of the depression likewise increased hardships, as banks closed, and people lost their life savings.
-Hoover’s laissez faire approach to the crisis, refusing to leave the gold standard and introducing the Smoot-Hawley Tariff to try and protect American industry, deepened the crisis by limiting the economic ability of both businesses and banks.
+A run on the banks in the early years of the depression increased hardships, as banks closed, and people lost their life savings.

 In 1932, Franklin Delano Roosevelt was elected president.
 Under his administration, labor unions received legal protections, first under the National Industrial Recovery Act in 1933, “employees shall have the right to organize and bargain collectively through representatives of their own choosing, and shall be free from the interference restraint, or coercion of employers of labor, or their agents, in the designation of such representatives”[^7] then when that was ruled illegal, under the Wagner Act in 1935, “Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representatives of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection”[^8].
 These two laws enabled workers to gain access to unions at a higher rate and increased the influence of the labor movement in the economic sphere.

-{% include feature/image.html filename="graph-of-union-membership-1929-1941.png" alt="A graph from 1929 to 1941 showing the change in union membership as a percentage of the workforce over time" caption="The change in union membership (as a percentage of the workforce) over time during the Great Depression.
-(1929 to 1941)" %}

 ### 1940s

 FDR had introduced many policies during the Depression to alleviate economic struggles, and though modestly successful, was unable to fully recover the American economy.
 With the outbreak of another war in Europe in 1939 when Adolf Hitler invaded Poland, America was uniquely situated to profit from the conflict.
 FDR remained tacitly neutral, while offering financial support and older military equipment to the United Kingdom.
 FDR also worked to improve American military capacity.
 When Japan bombed Pearl Harbor, HI, the nation was able to respond quickly and establish a military-industrial complex to generate economic output to supply the war effort in the Pacific and European Theaters.

 This new military-industrial complex, as well as the institution of a draft, opened new economic opportunities for women.
 Because industrial labor had been a male dominated field, the political parties and labor unions representing and advocating for these workers often ignored women’s issues.
 The reduction of white men also allowed for the African American community to take a more prominent role in society, moving northward and into urban areas, and demanding more vocally equal rights and the end to Jim Crow.
 These two groups had been isolated from the labor movement, but were now prominent and necessary components of industry, staking claims for themselves as equal members of society.